— Topics —

 Three balanced meals a day

-Also, if you eat well both at lunch and dinner, you are less likely to gain weight (meaning that your base weight does not go up), since there is some undigested food remaining over a twenty-four-hour period in your gastrointestinal tract.
+Also, if you eat well both at lunch and dinner, you are less likely to gain weight (meaning that your set-point weight does not go up), since there is some undigested food remaining over a twenty-four-hour period in your gastrointestinal tract.

 Japanese breakfast